13

 – Jan Murphy

-Dec 7, 2014 at 21:46
+Commented Dec 7, 2014 at 21:46

 • 1

 Both of the mentioned sites can be used for free at any Family Search Center, which exist in most larger cities in the US and elsewhere.
 It is possible that you could simply visit one of those, and get the information you need.
 If you find yourself doing that frequently, or it is quite difficult to get there, then you could get the subscription.
-Jul 27, 2015 at 19:10
+Commented Jul 27, 2015 at 19:10

 • @PearsonArtPhoto that's true, but the point of this Q/A was how to assess a site for coverage without being able to view the actual data.
 This technique might be helpful when planning a trip to a Family History Center or regional Library.